honeycombio/honeycomb-opentelemetry-dotnet/examples/console/README.md

 This example shows how to use the Honeycomb.OpenTelemetry distro with a .NET console application.

-To run the example, you need to create an instance of HoneycombOptions and pass it into the `UseHoneycomb` function of the OpenTelemetry TraceProviderBuilder.
+To run the example, you need to create an instance of HoneycombOptions and pass it into the `AddHoneycomb` function of the OpenTelemetry TraceProviderBuilder.
 There are a variety of ways to create the options, as shown below.

 ### Manually